-Federal Regulations require that before a child receives Title I Par C - Education of Migratory Children services, his or her eligibility as a migrant child, according to the Migratory Child Federal Definition, must be established through a face to face interview.
+Federal Regulations require that before a child receives Title I Part C - Education of Migratory Children services, his or her eligibility as a migratory child, according to the Migratory Child Federal Definition, must be established through a face-to-face interview, or by remote communication methods if authorized by the Office of Migrant Education in Washington.
 The child must be recruited as such which is the gathering of eligibility facts and the processing of all required documentation.